[Tretinoin 0.025% w/w, 0.05% w/w,0.1% w/w]

 edetate, isopropyl palmitate, methyl hydroxybenzoate, PEG-40 stearate, propyl hydroxybenzoate,

-and titanium dioxide.
-Please note titanium dioxide is present in
+(see Section Things you must not do) and titanium dioxide.
+Please note titanium dioxide

 GlaxoSmithKline Australia Pty Ltd